Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="enabled">false</param>
 ```

-##### bootstrap.servers (Mandatory)
+##### bootstrap.servers

+_Mandatory_.
 The Kafka Cluster bootstrap server endpoint expressed as the list of host/port pairs used to establish the initial connection.

 The parameter sets the value of the [`bootstrap.servers`](https://kafka.apache.org/documentation/#consumerconfigs_bootstrap.) key to configure the internal Kafka Consumer.